openmv/openmv/docs/protocol.md

 **Channel 3 (stream)**: Read-only channel for high-bandwidth data like image frames.
 Supports exclusive locking to prevent concurrent access conflicts.

 **Channel 4 (profile)**: Optional read-only channel providing performance metrics and diagnostic information.
 Profiling availability is determined by the presence of this channel rather than a capability flag.
 The channel is only registered when OMV_PROFILER_ENABLE is defined at compile time.
-The number of PMU event counters is embedded in the hardware capabilities bitfield (bits 7-12) in the system information.
+The number of PMU event counters is embedded in the hardware capabilities bitfield (bits 8-15) in the system information.

 ### 5.2 Channel Capabilities

 Each channel declares its supported operations through capability flags:
 - **READ**: Channel supports read operations
 - **WRITE**: Channel supports write operations
+- **EXEC**: Channel supports script execution
 - **LOCK**: Channel supports exclusive locking
+- **STREAM**: Streaming channel
 - **DYNAMIC**: Channel was dynamically created
 - **PHYSICAL**: Transport-only channel (not accessible via protocol)